carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 Result:

 The OCI Image present in `public-reg.io/simple-app` will be copied to `my.private-registry.io/myname/simple-app`.
-As you can see by this example it assumes that in the `.imgpkg/images.yml` file there is 1 entry that will match `public-reg.io/simple-app@sha256:*`
+The example assumes that in the ImagesLock file there is 1 entry that will match `public-reg.io/simple-app@sha256:*`.

 #### Advanced Mapping Scenarios

 To enable more advanced matching integrating with `ytt` should be in the roadmap.

-Example of using `ytt` starlark function map an OCI Image with a destination
+Example of using `ytt` starlark function that maps an OCI Image with a destination

 ```yaml
 apiVersion: imgpkg.carvel.dev/v1alpha1